jpti89/Video-violence-detection/README.md

 - Save weights and model
 - Evaluate

+The labels of each frame are mantained for the whole video.
+That means, if there's violence only in some frames of the video, the network learns from the whole video anyway.
+This could generate a problem with some incorrect predictions using videos from outside the traning dataset.

 Then the architecture of the Flask Violence detection.ipynb project is:
 - (One time) Generate thumbnails of the videos
 - Load the already trained model